Hey there, Insiders!

 A smile quirked his lips.
 ‘Horrible to watch.
 Just horrible.’

-A new punter called Lenny from the other end of the bar and he lumbered off to serve her.
+A new punter hailed Lenny from the other end of the bar, and he trudged off to serve her.

 I wasn’t up for banter.
-Work had been thin on the ground lately, and I lacked the energy to act as if that didn’t bother me, not to mention the manners.
+Work had been thin on the ground lately, and I lacked the energy to act as if that didn’t bother me.
+The manners, too.
 Far as I was concerned, Lenny could take a hot dip in a wet shit.

 Please let that be him, please let that be him…

-I stared at the name on the screen: Vic Lords.
+I stared at the name on the screen.
+Vic Lords.
+Vic fucking Lords.

 Vic was what you might call a local entrepreneur, but could more accurately be described as a brothel owner, drug dealer, money launderer, gunrunner, human trafficker, and all-round shady geezer.
 Originally born within earshot of the Bow bells, Vic now presided over a criminal fiefdom that reached from east to west London and both sides of the river.
-As well as running scores of illegal enterprises, he was also known to be a closet Satanist who dabbled in the very darkest corners of the occult.
-I’d seen some evidence of this myself but had yet to witness first-hand proof of any of the more outlandish rumours attached to his name, by which I mean cannibalism, communing with demons, and a penchant for human sacrifice.
+As well as running scores of illegal enterprises, he was known to be a closet Satanist who dabbled in the very darkest corners of the occult.
+I’d seen some evidence of this myself but had yet to witness first-hand proof of any of the more outlandish rumours associated with his name, by which I mean cannibalism, communing with demons, and a penchant for human sacrifice.
 In any case, whether the gossip was true or not, Vic Lords was a bad man.
-The kind of man who should, at all times, be accompanied by the theme tune to Jaws.
+The kind of man who should be accompanied by the theme tune to Jaws.

-‘Jakey boy,’ said the voice on the other end of the line.
+‘Jakey boy,’ the voice on the other end of the line had said.
 ‘How you keeping?’

 ‘What do you want, Vic?’
 I spat back.

-Him and me had a past, see.
-One I’m not about to get into here.
+Him and me had a past.
+One I’m not going to get into here.
 For now, let’s just say we did some business together once, and that we didn’t part on the best of terms.